 Why Are My Gums Dark: 5 Discoloration Reasons

 A beautiful smile is a sign of the overall health of its owner.
 Healthy gums are usually pale pink and firm to the touch.
 But what if the gums change color?
 Or you have black spots on your gums, black spots around your teeth, or your gums are turning dark?
 These could be regular hormonal changes, or they could be the sign of a more serious medical condition.
-Keep reading to learn more about the possible causes of black gums, darkened gums, and gum discoloration.
+Keep reading to learn more about the possible causes of black gums, darkened gums, and gum discoloration and how to treat dark gums.

 Common Causes for Gum Discoloration